Types of Symmetries of Knots: Types of Cₙ -symmetric knot for n≥3

 Orient these circles so that they have linking number $1$.
 Using Proposition \ref{sec:transversality}, we may adjust the knot $K$ by some $C_n$-isotopy to be disjoint from $X$ and $Y$.
 Proposition \ref{pr:whatRoundCircles} tells us that $X$ is smoothly $C_n$-isotopic to at least one of $S^1_{zw}$ or $S^1_{xy}$ and $Y$ is smoothly $C_n$-isotopic to the other.
 In fact, when $a \neq \pm b$, one of them must be $S^1_{zw}$ and the other must be $S^1_{xy}$.
 By use of Proposition~\ref{cor:linkSimilarActions} and Proposition \ref{pr:linkingAndWa}, we deduce that (without loss of generality)

 \end{enumerate}

-\begin{remark} In the case of \hyperlink{FPer}{FPer} symmetries, the dimensions of the fixed sets of subgroups of $C_n$ depend on the values of $a$ and $b$.
-We draw attention to two cases: \begin{itemize} \item If $a$ and $b$ are both relatively prime to $n$, then an \hyperlink{Fper}{Fper}--$(a,b)$ action is truly a free action of $C_n$ on $S^3$, in that $\Fix(G; S^3) = \emptyset$ for all non-identity subsets $G \subset C_n$.
+\begin{remark} In the case of \hyperlink{GFPer}{GFPer} symmetries, the dimensions of the fixed sets of subgroups of $C_n$ depend on the values of $a$ and $b$.
+We draw attention to two cases: \begin{itemize} \item If $a$ and $b$ are both relatively prime to $n$, then an \hyperlink{GFPer}{GFPer}--$(a,b)$ action is truly a free action of $C_n$ on $S^3$, in that $\Fix(G; S^3) = \emptyset$ for all non-identity subsets $G \subset C_n$.
 Any other case might more correctly be called a ``semi-periodic symmetry'' of the knot, as in \cite[Definition 1]{Paoluzzi2018}. \item At the other extreme, it may be that $ab=0 \in \ZZ/(n)$, or equivalently that $(a,b) \equiv (n_l \lambda_l , n_r \lambda_r) \pmod n$ where $n_ln_r = n$ and $\gcd(n_l , \lambda_l) = \gcd(n_r, \lambda_r) = 1$.
 In this case, $\rho^{n_r}$ and $\rho^{n_l}$ generate cyclic subgroups of $C_n$ of orders $n_l$ and $n_r$, respectively, and there is a decomposition $C_n = C_{n_l} \times C_{n_r}$.
 The restriction of symmetry to each of the two factor subgroups is periodic.
 Knots with symmetries of this type have been studied in \cite{Guilbault2021}, where they are termed \emph{biperiodic}. \end{itemize}

 \end{remark}